 Montgomery and his talented brothers Charles “Buddy” (1930-2009; piano, vibraphone) and William Howard “Monk” (1921-1982; bass, electric bass) grew up in Indianapolis, Indiana, where many other fine musicians were raised including trombonists J.J.
 Johnson and Slide Hampton, trumpeter Freddie Hubbard, saxophonist James Spaulding, bassists Leroy Vinnegar and Larry Ridley and pianist Carl Perkins.

 The brothers were all self-taught and while still in Indianapolis, joined forces with local saxophonist Alonzo “Pookie” Johnson and his brother, drummer Sonny Johnson, to form an ensemble called the Montgomery-Johnson Quintet.
-The three brothers also comprised the core of a quartet first called The Mastersounds and then The Montgomery Brothers.

 In recent years, Resonance Records has unearthed and issued a number of previously unknown recordings of Wes Montgomery that help fill in gaps in his discography.
 Not surprisingly, these are also great listening!

 For manageability, I have divided the discography into two parts: 1948-1963 and 1964-1968.
 Wherever possible, I have listened to the recordings listed, a time-consuming but thoroughly enjoyable process that not only allows solo information to be included but also has uncovered many errors and omissions present in other sources.
 It is my goal for this discography to be the definitive one and to this end, I encourage you to provide additions, corrections and comments using the contact form.

 Here are some other discographical sources on Wes Montgomery:

 Official Website of Wes Montgomery